Pennsbury Manor: Reconstruction

 Pennsbury Manor was designed by local architect R. Brognard Okie, (1875-1945), known for his sensitive Colonial Revival constructions in the area, and restoration of the Betsy Ross House in Philadelphia.
 It appears to today's analysts that he designed a larger and more elaborate house than the original Pennsbury, believed to have been based on a T-shape.
 Pennsbury Manor was built 1938–1940.
 Okie's design decisions drew from other properties of that period in nearby Pennsylvania, asserting that Pennsbury probably influenced their design.

 The result is two stories, with a dormered hipped roof serving as an attic.
-The design is Georgian influenced Colonial Revival, five bays wide and two piles deep.
+The design is Georgian-influenced Colonial Revival, five bays wide and two piles deep.
+The building's roof is covered in Ludowici shingle tile designed to match colonial roof tiles of the era.
 A white wooden door and windows contrast against red brick laid in an English bond.
 Support buildings in either matching brick or whitewashed wood frames surround the home.

 Early anachronisms that were part of the original construction project, such as a white picket fence and brick walkways, have been replaced by more appropriate styles of pale fencing and graveled walks.
 Bricks were too expensive at the time of Pennsbury Manor's original construction to be used for walkways, and not even the original house was fully constructed in brick.
 Since the late 20th century the museum staff has concentrated their attentions indoors, creating an increasingly accurate depiction of domestic life in Penn's time through interpretive programs and such decorative elements as period appropriate wall colors, textiles, and furniture arrangements."

 Okie did not get the final contract for the landscape, but had submitted a proposal.
 Historic horticulture was little developed at this time, and architect Thomas Sears' (1880-1960) design once again owed more to Colonial Revival than actual Colonial, " featuring numerous plants only brought from Asia in the 19th century such as Weigela, Kerria japonica, Forsythia, and Chinese Wisteria.
 The brick bordered "colonial" herb garden was also a 19th-century design element.

 Repatriation

 The Lands that Pennsbury Manor were built on were originally lands of the Lenape tribe.
-On April 11, 2022, around 200 Lenape ancestors and their funerary objects were finally laid to rest on their homelands.
+On April 11, 2022, around 200 Lenape ancestors and their funerary objects were laid to rest on their homelands.
 The multitude of ancestors and objects had been previously held across the country by different universities and museums, including the Pennsylvania State Museum.
-It took about 15 years of coordinating between the Lenape tribal historic preservation officers and the staff members of Pennsbury Manor to bring not only the 5 Lenape nations but the hundreds of ancestors back home.
-After negotiations, all five tribes of the Delaware Nation agreed to take legal ownership of the new cemetery and their attorney signed the deed to the cemetery on April 19th 2022.
+It took about 15 years of coordinating between the Lenape tribal historic preservation officers and the staff members of Pennsbury Manor to bring not only the Five Civilized Tribes but the hundreds of ancestors back home.
+After negotiations, all five tribes of the Delaware Nation agreed to take legal ownership of the new cemetery; their attorney signed the deed to the cemetery on April 19, 2022.